 Human beings are merely channels or conduits for spiritual energy; not powerhouses.
 We have been given free will, which is like a switch that can let in a flow of demonic power or of God's power, but we do not have any spiritual power that is independent of either of those sources.

 Take a look at the original verse in Psalms.
 God was speaking to rebels and He said that they were children of the Most High, meaning that they were merely created beings.
 They were not on par with God, though they were elevating themselves in their own minds to that level.
 God was saying in these verses that, regardless of how loftily the rebels thought of themselves, they were merely human and would die like any other human.
-Also, that they would be cast down to Hell like Lucifer, who formerly had been a prince in Heaven.
+Also, that they would be cast down to Hell like Lucifer, who formerly was of high rank in Heaven.

 So whose power is it that is going to build God's Kingdom?
 God's power.
+It is His power that turns the hearts of kings like rivers of water.
+It is by His power that God–given prophecies are fulfilled and demonic prophecies brought to nothing.
 It is by His power that His disciples can work miracles and operate in other spiritual gifts.
 It is by His power that He makes the visions He gives us to come true.
 It is by His power that our prayers are answered.
 It is by His power that we can stay the course.
 It is by His power that people are drawn to Him and repent of their sins.